-We are highly dependent on the principal members of our management, scientific, and clinical teams, including Maria Zannes, J.D., our President and Chief Executive Officer, Vivienne Rebel, M.D., Ph.D., our Chief Science and Medical Officer and Executive Vice President, Xavier Reveles, MS, CG(ASCP)^{cm}, our Chief Operating Officer, and Michael Dougherty, CPA, MBA, our Chief Financial Officer, as well as Roby Joyce, MD, the Medical and Laboratory Director of PPLS and the principal of Village Oaks.
+We are highly dependent on the principal members of our management, scientific, and clinical teams, including Maria Zannes, J.D., our President and Chief Executive Officer, Vivienne Rebel, M.D., Ph.D., our Chief Science and Medical Officer and Executive Vice President, Xavier Reveles, MS, CG(ASCP)cm, our Chief Operating Officer, and Michael Dougherty, CPA, MBA, our Chief Financial Officer, as well as Roby Joyce, MD, the Medical and Laboratory Director of PPLS and the principal of Village Oaks.

 The loss of the services of any of our executive officers or other members of our management team could impede the achievement of our research, development, and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of, and commercialize diagnostic tests or therapeutic products.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain, or motivate key personnel on acceptable terms given the competition among numerous biotechnology companies for similar expertise.
 We also face competition from universities and research institutions for qualified scientific and clinical personnel.
-In addition, we rely and expect to continue to rely to a significant degree on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategies.
-Our consultants and advisors may be engaged by other entities and may have commitments under consulting or advisory contracts that may limit their availability to us.
+In addition, we rely and expect to continue to rely to a significant degree on consultants and advisors may be engaged by other entities and may have commitments under consulting or advisory contracts that may limit their availability to us.
 If we are unable to continue to attract and retain high-quality personnel, our ability to pursue our growth strategy will be limited.